unsplash/react-progressive-enhancement/README.md

 <a href="https://www.npmjs.org/package/react-progressive-enhancement"><img src="https://img.shields.io/npm/v/react-progressive-enhancement.svg" alt="npm"></a>
 [![Build Status](https://travis-ci.com/unsplash/react-progressive-enhancement.svg?branch=master)](https://travis-ci.com/unsplash/react-progressive-enhancement)

-TL;DR This React Context sets an `isEnhanced` boolean to `true` on your App's root `componentDidMount`, letting you know that you're on your client's second render (or later).
-When implementing SSR, this can help you easily avoid duplicate data-fetching requests, but also delay the rendering of components that you can't/don't want to render on the server.
+TL;DR When implementing universal rendering, we want to skip data-fetching on client hydration, and also delay the rendering of components that we can't/don't want to render on the server (aka progressive enhancements).
+At the same time, we must ensure the first client render matches the server render.

+This module achieves all the above by tracking whether or not the render mode is "enhanced" with an `isEnhanced` boolean (`true` only after first client render, otherwise `false`), which is accessed through a `withIsEnhanced` HOC.
+Additionally a `progressivelyEnhanced` HOC is provided which only renders the composed component for enhanced renders.

 For more info, check out [this blog post](https://medium.com/@samijaber/react-progressive-enhancement-a-handy-react-context-for-your-ssr-conditional-rendering-needs-904f689768cf).